actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/04 Plans with Subgoals.md

 To avoid this error, remember using the interface types (`Collection`, `Set`, `List` or `Map`) for the field, when you want to use Java collection classes as beliefs.

+### The `manageChargingstationsIn()` Method

+The `SensorActuator` object provides this method to simplify using belief sets for the perceptions from the environment.
+Whenever the sensor perceives a previously unknown charging station, it is added to the set that you provided as a parameter in the method.

+Similar methods are available for waste, waste bins, and other cleaners.
+The sensor also updates the belief sets on the disappearance of objects: E.g. when the the cleaner is in vision range of a location where previously a waste object was detected, but the waste object is no longer there, the sensor will remove the waste object from the set that has been provided by the `manageWastesIn()` method.

+Note that the beliefs are not immediately updated when an object changes that is not currently in vision range of the cleaner.